-The compilers and Java virtual machines (JVMs) are responsible for selecting instructions that best fit with the superscalar microprocessor and abide by the rules to create code that best exploits the superscalar implementation.
+The compilers and JVMs are responsible for selecting instructions that best fit with the superscalar microprocessor and abide by the rules to create code that best exploits the superscalar implementation.
 All the System z compilers and the JVMs are under constant change to benefit from new instructions as well as advances in microprocessor designs.